 In partnership with University System of Georgia’s eCampus initiative, Kennesaw State University’s recently developed a 100% online bachelor of science in cybersecurity.
 All students in the cybersecurity major automatically earn a minor in information technology.
 Distance learners may choose an additional minor in criminal justice or crisis preparedness.
 Classes consist of a technical core, a security core, and a specialization in systems security, network security, or cybercrime.

-KSU does not require any on-campus visits for its online students.
-The school recommends that students designate 6 to 9 hours weekly for each 3-credit course.
-In order to meet degree requirements, students must complete 41-42 general education credits, 18 lower division credits, 45 upper division credits, and 15-16 elective credits.
+KSU does not require any on–campus visits for its online students.
+The school recommends that students designate six to nine hours weekly for each 3–credit course.
+In order to meet degree requirements, students must complete 41–42 general education credits, 18 lower division credits, 45 upper division credits, and 15–16 elective credits.
 To receive credit for upper division courses, students must earn a grade C or better.
 Distance learners have access to student disability services, ESL support, and the writing center.
 The school welcomes transfer students.
 Online students pay a discounted tuition rate for all courses with the CYBR prefix.

-Based in Greenwood, Colorado State University Global Campus was the first accredited, fully online university in the country.
-The school offers a specialization in cyber security as part of the BS in information technology or as a standalone non-degree certificate.
-The certificate of completion allows professionals to enhance their resume with career-centered skills in a relatively short time frame.
+Based in Greenwood, Colorado State University Global was the first accredited, fully online university in the country.
+The school offers a specialization in cyber security as part of the BS in information technology or as a standalone non–degree certificate.
+The certificate of completion allows professionals to enhance their resume with career–centered skills in a relatively short time frame.
 The BS in IT gives students a comprehensive knowledge of hardware systems, software, and security protocol.

-CSU-Global partners with CompTIA, a technology trade association that issues IT certifications.
+CSU Global partners with CompTIA, a technology trade association that issues IT certifications.
 Students receive a discount when registering for any CompTIA exam.
-The 100% online cyber degree is delivered asynchronously in accelerated 8-week courses.
-CSU-Global welcomes active duty service members, veterans, and military spouses and dependents.
-The school promises no-increase tuition, guaranteeing that students pay the same tuition rate from enrollment until graduation.
+The 100% online cyber degree is delivered asynchronously in accelerated 8–week courses.
+CSU Global welcomes active duty service members, veterans, and military spouses and dependents.
+The school promises no–increase tuition, guaranteeing that students pay the same tuition rate from enrollment until graduation.